rclone/rclone/docs/content/docs.md

 When using this flag, rclone won't update mtimes of remote files if they are incorrect as it would normally.

+### --ignore-existing ###

+Using this option will make rclone unconditionally skip all files that exist on the destination, no matter the content of these files.

+While this isn't a generally recommendable option, it can be useful in cases where your files change due to encryption.
+However, it cannot correct partial transfers in case a transfer was interrupted.

 ### --stats=TIME ###

 Rclone will print stats at regular intervals to show its progress.